PaloAltoNetworks/terraform-ansible-intro/docs/ansible-lab.md

       commit: False
 ```

-Refer to the [module documentation](http://panwansible.readthedocs.io/en/latest/modules/panos_interface_module.html) for ethernet interfaces if you need.
+Refer to the [module documentation](http://panwansible.readthedocs.io/en/latest/modules/panos_interface_module.html) for details on the `panos_ethernet` module.

 Note that Ansible is a little different from Terraform.
 We have to specify the **ip_address**, **username**, and **password** each time because each module executes independently.
 Also, we don't have to create the zones as a separate step because they will be created for us if they don't exist.

 ### Run the Playbook

-Your final, full `network.yml` playbook should look like this:
+The resulting `network.yml` playbook should look like this:

 ```yml
 - name: SKO2019 Ansible Playbook